superbuggy/cfps/papercall.md

   > 300 chars

-Have you ever seen the awesome animations or visuals online and wondered how they were created?
-This workshop will dive into the code and math behind these pieces of artwork using p5.js.
-We will build multiple demos during this workshop so you will leave ready to build your own web-ready works!
+Have you ever seen awesome animations or stunning visuals online and wondered how they were created?
+This workshop dives into the code and math behind these pieces of artwork using p5js.
+We’ll build multiple demos during this workshop so you’ll leave ready to build your own web-ready artworks!

 ## Notes